supplycart/interview-case-study/README.md

 - Complete the tasks given
 - Once completed, create a PR to this repository
 - Lastly, add some guidance or instruction on how to run your code
-- Failure to meet the basic requirements outlined in this case study may result in your submission not being reviewed
+- Failure to meet the basic requirements outlined in this case study may result in your submission being deprioritized during the review process

 ## Requirements